Our world is an amazing place. Geography lessons seek to provoke and answer questions about the natural world and our place in it.

 In Year 7, the girls have a week's residential Field Trip in Yorkshire.
 This week is always a highlight of their time at Godstowe as the girls return with renewed enthusiasm for the subject, together with a greater understanding of the topics studied in school.

 The idea that we have an impact upon our environment is an important one which spills over into our life at Godstowe.
 For example we have a paper recycling scheme to reduce the amount of waste we produce.
-Over fifty girls are involved in the 'Starfish Squad' and proudly wear a specially-designed badge.
+Over 50 girls are involved in the 'Starfish Squad' and proudly wear a specially-designed badge.
 Furthermore we have close links with the local district council, who help us to find ways of increasing our social responsibility and citizenship.
-We are also a registered Eco-School.

-In the Lower Division, Geography is often taught as a termly or half-termly topic.
-Localities in developing countries are studied, focusing on Kenya in Form I and India in Form II.
+In Form I, Geography is taught alongside History as a termly or half-termly topic.
+We begin by looking at the local area, the UK and Europe, as we focus on map skills.
+This leads into a more detailed study of Egypt, both ancient and modern.
+The final term is spent exploring the Geography and History of Greece.
+In Form II the girls look in depth at India.
 This involves studying the physical features of the country, comparing lifestyles of individuals, methods of transport, food and wildlife.
 Form II also study global issues such as poverty, climate change and the adverse effect of people on the environment.
 Resources include videos, books, posters, photographs, artefacts and talks from people who have visited the countries.